How High Are Maternal Death Rates in Washington State?

-It’s a grim reality: New mothers in the United States die at higher rates than any other developed nation in the world — around 18 deaths for every 100,000 live births, according to the Centers for Disease Control and Prevention (CDC).
+It’s a grim reality: new mothers in the United States die at higher rates than any other developed nation in the world — nearly 24 deaths for every 100,000 live births, according to 2020 data from the Centers for Disease Control and Prevention (CDC).

-This rate has more than doubled since the late 1980s, and the United States is one of few countries where the rates are increasing rather than decreasing.
+Maternal mortality has more than doubled since the late 1980s, and the United States is one of few countries where the rates are increasing.
 It’s such a serious issue that the House Ways and Means Committee recently launched an investigation into how to prevent maternal death.

 Multiple potential causes of maternal death